Ranishirk/New_project/README.md

 # New_project
-This is my first project
-This is my first commit
+This is my first project.
-Branch 2 is added.